Mindset is 90 percent of the battle. To achieve a goal, you have to commit. To commit, you have to develop and practice the mindset of a champion.

 What is most required to reach a goal is a daily discipline of denying temporary temptations and putting in the work that needs to be done.
 Every day.
 Rinse.
 Repeat.

-It is easy to develop this daily discipline of denial and practice.
+It isn’t easy to develop this daily discipline of denial and practice.
 Temptations are everywhere.
 Foregoing the cupcakes at the office is a mental practice as much as is it the physical task of walking away.
 Every time you succeed, you build mental toughness and are shaping the mindset of a fit person.
 Like lifting weights, every time you do it you build muscle.

 Athletes, also mentally prepare for the challenges they face while in training and before a competition.
 They plan ahead.
 They visualize the play.
 The imagine how they will compete and succeed.